Dangerous Goods PackagingThis page was last updated on 15th September 2021

 Buyers of packaging for Dangerous Goods should ensure that they obtain a copy of the certificate and the test report(s) relevant to the selected package.
 Without these documents it is not possible to ensure that the packaging is being used and closed as intended.
 Potential users in any doubt about a GB certified package should contact us for verification or advice.

 The Packaging Approvals database is a list of approvals organised by packaging type and material.
 Each list starts with the approval number, it then lists the full UN mark as allocated, the certificate holders name and in some cases a phone number.
 Phone numbers are included only where the packaging is offered for sale and are either a general number or that of the person looking after that approval for that company.
-The individual Excel spreadsheet files for each different packaging type can be downloaded from this page.
 The certificate status list is organised by certificate number; the others are by packaging type.

 Certificates shown as suspended cannot be manufactured and marked for use until new samples of the packaging have been verified by VCA.